 When a stay-at-home parent and a nanny are working under the same roof, it’s crucial to respect each other’s space and time.
 The parent might want time to focus on things outside of direct childcare while the nanny needs to maintain authority and rhythm when caring for the children.

-Establishing designated times for the stay-at-home parent to step in and out of parenting duties can help the nanny manage the children without any mixed signals. ’s also helpful to schedule a few moments each day to check in with each other.
+Establishing designated times for the stay-at-home parent to step in and out of parenting duties can help the nanny manage the children without any mixed signals.
+It’s also helpful to schedule a few moments each day to check in with each other.

 3. Emphasize Teamwork

 When there’s a stay-at-home parent involved, it’s easy for the nanny to feel like they’re stepping on toes or for the parent to feel like their job is being taken over.
-The key to success here is embracing teamwork. ’s important to remember that both roles exist to serve the family, and collaboration makes everything run smoother.
+The key to success here is embracing teamwork.
+It’s important to remember that both roles exist to serve the family, and collaboration makes everything run smoother.

 Encourage ongoing communication—check in about schedules, routines, or anything related to the children’s development.
 Regular check-ins allow both the parent and nanny to stay on the same page, which ensures that all needs are being met without crossing any boundaries.